-Activity Title Description FY2014-2 Early Engagement Requires applicants to complete a defined set of courses upon admission to the program.
-Elderly and disabled heads of household are exempt from this requirement.
-FY2015-2 Elderly Admissions Preference at Select Public Housing Sites Establishes a 4-to-1 elderly admissions preference at specific communities to increase housing choices for elderly households.
-FY2017-1 Time-Limited Working Household Referral Program Provides a maximum of five years of public housing assistance to working households referred to SAHA by Workforce Solutions Alamo (WSA).
-Participant households must also participate in a SAHA self-sufficiency program.
-FY2017-2 Restorative Housing Pilot Program Provides public housing assistance to probationers referred to SAHA by Bexar County Community Supervision and Corrections Department.
-Two-year pilot program limited to a maximum of 50 adult probationers.
+Activity Title Description FY2015-2 Elderly Admissions Preference at Select Public Housing Sites Establishes a 4-to-1 elderly admissions preference at specific communities to increase housing choices for elderly households.
 FY2019-2 Alternate Recertification Process SAHA conducts biennial reexaminations for all non-eldery/non-disabled participant households, and triennial reexaminations for elderly or disabled households receiving 100% of their income from fixed sources.
 Consolidates and updates FY2014-4 and FY2016-2.
 FY2020-3 Family Self-Sufficiency (FSS) Program Streamlining Modifies FSS contract to be consistent with future alternative rent policies like the FY2014-6 Rent Simplification MTW activity.
 Eliminates the 120 day rule requiring an interim or annual recertification if one has not been conducted within 120 days of FSS enrollment.

-\Subject to change as determined by MTW Plan revision and HUD approval.
+^{}Subject to change as determined by MTW Plan revision and HUD approval.